Understanding SF Homelessness Through Data and Human Stories

 Reflection

-leverage to change the system, not solving the problem
+Leverage to change the system, not solve the problem

 Designing dignity into systems